showlab/Awesome-Robotics-Diffusion/README.md

 Provable Guarantees for Generative Behavior Cloning: Bridging Low-Level Stability and High-Level Behavior (Highly Theoretical)

-Flow Matching Imitation Learning for Multi-Support Manipulation (Flow matching)

 Cold Diffusion on the Replay Buffer: Learning to Plan from Known Good States

-DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability (With constraint)

 Scaling Diffusion Policy in Transformer to 1 Billion Parameters for Robotic Manipulation